scatool/github-action/README.md

 ## Internal-Publishing New Version of Action to GitHub

-1. Update the version number in `action.yml`.
+1. Update the version number in `package.json`.
+2. run `npm run bundle` to bundle the changes into the dist folder
-2. Commit and push the changes.
+3. Commit and push the changes.
-3. Create a new release on GitHub with the updated version number.
+4. Create a new release on GitHub with the updated version number.
-4. Tag the release with the version number (e.g., `v1.0.1`).
+5. Tag the release with the version number (e.g., `v1.0.1`).

 To run formatting use:
 npx @biomejs/biome format --write